Flexible Distribution Alignment: Towards Long-tailed Semi-supervised Learning with Proper Calibration: Experiments

 \textbf{Results under (unknown) label shift.} To address scenarios where the unlabeled class distribution differs from or is unknown relative to the labeled prior, we vary the unlabeled class distribution for CIFAR\{10,100\}-LT to obtain three evaluation settings: forward long-tailed ($\gamma_u=\gamma_l$), balanced ($\gamma_u=\frac{1}{K}$), and reversed long-tailed ($\gamma_u=\frac{1}{\gamma_l}$).

 Table~\ref{tab:sota_cifar_more_labels} demonstrates the robustness of ADELLO in handling unknown distribution mismatches, particularly evident on CIFAR100-LT (see also Fig.~\ref{fig:label_shift_top}), which contains a larger number of classes.
-The rightmost columns of the table show the Friedman scoring (average rank over settings) and the final rank over test accuracies for each method.
+The rightmost columns of the table show the Friedman scoring and the final rank over test accuracies for each method.
 ADELLO secures the top position, showcasing its superior performance.
 Consistently ranking first or second in all settings, it demonstrates remarkable adaptability to degrees of label shift.
-The effectiveness of ADELLO becomes evident in both forward and challenging reversed long-tailed scenarios on CIFAR100, outperforming SoftMatch significantly.
-Distinctly outperforming previous SOTA approaches like ABC, DASO, and CoSSL, ADELLO delivers robust LTSSL performance across diverse distribution shifts without depending on auxiliary classifiers or data re-sampling.
+The effectiveness of ADELLO becomes evident in both forward and reversed LT scenarios on CIFAR100, outperforming SoftMatch significantly.
+Distinctly outperforming previous SOTA approaches like ABC, DASO, and CoSSL, ADELLO delivers robust LTSSL performance without depending on auxiliary classifiers or data re-sampling.

+We also compare the classification performance of ADELLO with ACR \cite{wei2023acr}, a recent LTSSL approach.
+Fig.~\ref{fig:dist_shift} shows that ADELLO outperforms ACR under label shift, with the performance gap widening as the distribution mismatch increases.

 \textbf{Results with limited labeled data.} Table~\ref{tab:sota_cifar_stl_fewer_labels} highlights the effectiveness of ADELLO on CIFAR\{10,100\}-LT and STL10-LT, particularly in scenarios with limited labeled data and significant class imbalance.
-In STL10-LT, where only 150 labels are available for the head class amid a range of near-out-of-distribution instances, ADELLO shows marked improvements.
-It surpasses state-of-the-art LTSSL methods, notably exceeding CoSSL with a +8.0 gain in accuracy and ABC with a +4.5 increase at imbalance ratios ($\gamma_l$) of 20 and 10, respectively, while also outperforming SoftMatch, a strong SSL baseline.
+In STL10-LT, where only 150 labels are available for the head class amid a range of OOD data, ADELLO shows marked improvements.
+It notably surpasses CoSSL with a +8.0 gain in accuracy and ABC with a +4.5 increase at imbalance ratios of 20 and 10, respectively, while outperforming SoftMatch, a strong SSL baseline.
 Oddly, SoftMatch mistakenly classifies OOD data as known classes using hard PLs with targeted weights.
-Conversely, our method uses complementary consistency to predict soft PLs on potential OOD samples, enhancing robustness.
+Conversely, our method uses CCR to predict soft PLs on potential OOD samples, enhancing robustness.

 Under consistent CIFAR\{10,100\}-LT settings, the performance of ADELLO matches or exceeds that observed in established methods like CoSSL and UDAL, reinforcing the effectiveness of correct prior estimation even with a low amount of labels and without reliance on strong assumptions.
 Notably, ADELLO outperforms SoftMatch by a large margin as imbalance ratios increase without using any adaptive thresholding technique.